Oneirical/bevy_tgfp/DESIGN.md

 - Make it so entities are invisible for 1 frame until the adjust_transforms function picks them up.

 - Spawn all new room tiles "moving from" a main "reality generator" room.

+# Tutorial

+- Mention the unwieldiness of Events with 1-frame delay.
+- A Gimp tutorial for the spritesheet, inspired by the broughlike one.